fchoquette25/manyThingsFinalProject/README.md

 - have user interaction (through keyboardd or mouse)

 My plan:
-- Have 2 types of shapes on the screen: stars and triangles.
+- Have different colored circles all across the screen.
 - Have the breathe in and out.
 - The shapes are moving around the screen at the same time, and when they hit each other they bounce off? <- this might be hard to do since they have to do both conditions at the same time.
 - if a key is tapped the program resets